Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ---
 This page will walk you through first phase of learning how to make your assistant proactive.

-In this phase of the tutorial, you will create objects and relations programmatically using the Watson Assistant Solutions Knowledge and Rules components NodeJS SDK.
+In this phase of the tutorial, you will create objects and relations programmatically using the Watson Assistant Solutions Knowledge and Reasoning (alpha) components NodeJS SDK.

-1. **Create objects and relations in the Knowledge component**
+1. **Create objects and relations in the Knowledge (alpha) component**
 2. Create and test a Cloud Function to be the condition part of the Rule
 3. Create and test a Cloud Function to be the action part of the Rule
 4. Create a Rule in the Rules component and get it to fire